 - Publius: The Federalist 80, New York, 28 May 1788 (F)

-- Edmund Pendleton Speech in the Virginia Convention, 5 June 1788 (F)
+- Edmund Pendleton Speech: Virginia Convention, 5 June 1788 (F)

-- Alexander Hamilton Speech in the New York Convention, 24 June 1788 (F)
+- Alexander Hamilton Speech: New York Convention, 24 June 1788 (F)

 - Luther Martin: Genuine Information IV, Baltimore Maryland Gazette, 8 January 1788 (AF)

-- Patrick Henry Speech in the Virginia Convention, 5 June 1788 (AF)
+- Patrick Henry Speech: Virginia Convention, 5 June 1788 (AF)

 Union under Constitution is Republican